 “By laying a foundation for potential relationships between New York State and Cuba industries, I had great hope that the NYS Trade Mission to Cuba would be a success by ensuring that Empire State companies were at the front of the line as doors begin to open between the U.S. and Cuba,” said ESD President, CEO & Commissioner Howard Zemsky.
 “Roswell Park’s pioneering studies have led to tremendous advances in cancer diagnostics and treatment and now, with a relationship with Cuba’s Center for Molecular Immunology, the comprehensive cancer center will further be able to advance its mission.”

-“The agreement we reached during Governor Cuomo’s trade mission holds tremendous promise, and simply could not have been realized as effectively and efficiently without the governor’s leadership,” said Roswell Park Cancer Institute President & Chief Executive Officer Dr. Candace Johnson.
+“The agreement we reached during Governor Cuomo’s trade mission holds tremendous promise, and simply could not have been realized as effectively and efficiently without the governor’s leadership,” said Roswell Park Comprehensive Cancer Center President & Chief Executive Officer Dr. Candace Johnson.
 “The lung cancer vaccine developed by the Center for Molecular Immunology team represents a creative, unique approach to treating and perhaps preventing cancer, and we are enormously proud that Roswell Park expects to be the first U.S. institution to be able to offer it to select patients.”

 Leaders from business and higher education joined New York’s trade mission to Cuba on April 20 and 21 – the first Governor-led state trade mission to Cuba since President Obama began the process to normalize diplomatic relations between the United States and Cuba.
 Roswell Park was represented on the trade mission by President & CEO Dr. Candace Johnson, who is also Wallace Family Chair in Immunology at the Institute, and Jacobs Family Chair in Immunology Chair Dr. Kelvin Lee.

-The agreement between Dr. Candace Johnson of Roswell Park Cancer Institute and Einard Blanco Garcia, the General Manager of the Havana-based CIM, a cancer research group, was signed on Tuesday after meetings on Monday.
+The agreement between Dr. Candace Johnson of Roswell Park Comprehensive Cancer Center and Einard Blanco Garcia, the General Manager of the Havana-based CIM, a cancer research group, was signed on Tuesday after meetings on Monday.
 Roswell Park has had conversation with Cuba since 2011 and has been aware of the lung cancer vaccine for about six months, but the trade mission with Governor Cuomo to Cuba helped finalize a deal.